patidarparas13/Place-Recognition-App/README.md

 # Place-Recognition-App

- It analyze the sentiment of the user, whether it is postive or negative.

  Flask and Keras is used to make this place recognition app with the help of place365 dataset available.
+ 1. It helps to detect the places, there are 365 places in the dataset and model can recognise from that 365 places.
+ 2. Model then predict top 3 places, on the basis of the input image.

  <img src="https://github.com/patidarparas13/Place-Recognition-App/blob/master/Index.png">
  <img src="https://github.com/patidarparas13/Place-Recognition-App/blob/master/Prediction.png">